Skip to content

 })

-Using Prisma Driver Adapter
+Using Prisma Driver Adapters

 Prisma can be used with the D1 Database via driverAdapters.
 The prerequisites are to install Prisma and integrate Wrangler to bind with your Hono project.
 This is an example project since all documentation for Hono, Prisma, and D1 Cloudflare is separated and doesn't have exact, precise step-by-step instructions.